-- 8.G1.1 Use geographic tools and representations to analyze historical and modern political and economic issues and events. - Key tools and representations such as include but are not limited to maps, globes, aerial and other photos, remotely sensed images, tables, graphs, and geospatial technology
+- 8.G1.1 Use geographic tools and representations to analyze historical and modern political and economic issues and events. - Key tools and representations such as maps, globes, aerial and other photos, remotely sensed images, tables, graphs, and geospatial technology

 Human-environment interactions are essential aspects of human life in all societies.